 These towering stone walls were centuries old.
 They’d played host and protector to merchant caravans beyond counting, and their group would be the latest to pass into the safety of that embrace.
 Two or three astride, the horses and their riders filtered through the wide gateway.

-Osmund sat in the saddle excitedly as they came across a cluster of camels milling around the central fountain in the open-air courtyard.
+Osmund sat up in the saddle eagerly as they came across a cluster of camels milling around the central fountain in the open-air courtyard.
 He’d always wanted to get close and touch one.
 It seemed wise not to chance it: the merchants who owned them might think him a thief and load him full of arrows.
 Cemil would probably heal him, but it’d be awkward all around.

 “Well, yes, all those things good,” Nienos agreed.
 “But places like this full of foreign traders.
 And where are foreign traders, also find good booze, not just coffee or awful Meskato beer.
 Bleck.
 Come.
 We make good now on your promise!”

-Comments (5)
+Comments (7)

 See all